isoAdvector/OpenFOAMCitations/README.md

 ## Data

 - Counts are approximate, as reported by Google Scholar.
+- Especially data for the last couple of years can be questionable since GS might not have found all articles yet.
 - Data is stored in the CSV file (one row per year).
-- Updated automatically every Sunday.
+- Updated automatically once per month.
 - Generated with help from ChatGPT.

 ## Known issues